TheWoodenMan/100-days-of-code/log.md

  1. Continued with and completed Odin Project Intro to Github.
  2. Started and working through HTML/CSS
- 3. Started the recipes project to make a simple website.
+ 3. Started and finished the recipes project to make a simple website.

 **Thoughts**